staf3333/Modern-React-Bootcamp-Shabazz/readme.md

 #### Thinking about state

 It is convenient to have a JS function that:

 1. Handles the submission of the form
 2. Has access to the data that the user entered

-The technique to achieve this is called using **controlled components**
+The technique to achieve this is called using ***controlled components***

-#### Controlled Components
+#### Controlled components

 HTML form elements maintain their own state and update it based on user input.
 However, in React, mutable state is kept in the *state* of the components (and are only updated with `setState()`).

 So, how do we reconcile these two i.e. how do we use React to control form input state?
+We want the data from our forms to always be in sync with our state data!

+#### One source of truth

+In order to have them in sync, we make React state to be the "single source of truth."
+We want react to control:

+1. What is shown (value of the component)
+2. What happens when the user types (kept in state)

+Input elements controlled in this way are called ***controlled components***

+#### How controlled form works

+Since value attribute is set on element, the displayed value will always be `this.state.fullName` -- making React the single source of truth

+Since `handleChange` runs on every keystroke to update the React state, the displayed value will update as the user types.
+With a ***controlled component***, every state mutatuion